-Rituxan is a prescription drug approved by the Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia (CLL) and several types of non-Hodgkin lymphoma.
+Rituxan is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia (CLL) and several types of non-Hodgkin lymphoma in adults.
+It is also indicated for various autoimmune conditions.
 Rituxan is usually prescribed as part of a chemotherapy regimen in combination with Cytoxan and Fludara.
-Rituxan is also known by its drug name, Rituximab.
+Rituxan is also known by its drug name, rituximab.

 Rituxan is used in immunotherapy for cancer.
 Rituxan is a biologic drug – a genetically engineered protein, or antibody – that attacks specific targets.
 In cases of leukemia, Rituxan is believed to work by attacking the CD20 antigen, a protein located on the surface of white blood cells called B-lymphocytes.